pivotal-cf/docs-pks/_plans.hbs.md

   You can enter <code>1</code>, <code>3</code>, or <code>5</code>.
   <p class="note"><strong>Note</strong>: If you deploy a cluster with multiple control plane/etcd node VMs,
     confirm that you have sufficient hardware to handle the increased load on disk write and network traffic.
 For more information, see <a href="https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/hardware.md#example-hardware-configurations">Hardware recommendations</a> in the etcd documentation.<br><br>
     In addition to meeting the hardware requirements for a multi-control plane node cluster, we recommend configuring monitoring for etcd to monitor disk latency, network latency, and other indicators for the health of the cluster.
-For more information, see <a href="monitor-etcd.html">Configuring Telegraf in TKGI</a>.</p>
+For more information, see <a href="monitor-etcd.html">Configuring Telegraf in {{ vars.product_short }}</a>.</p>
   <p class="note warning"><strong>WARNING</strong>: To change the number of control plane/etcd nodes for a plan, you must ensure that no existing clusters use the plan. {{  vars.product }} does not support changing the number of control plane/etcd nodes for plans with existing clusters.
   </p>
 1. Under **Master/ETCD VM Type**, select the type of VM to use for Kubernetes control plane/etcd nodes.
 For more information, including control plane node VM customization options, see the [Control Plane Node VM Size](vm-sizing.html#master-sizing) section of _VM Sizing for {{  vars.product }} Clusters_.